JonathanWoollett-Light/stellaris-performance-test/README.md

 # stellaris-performance-test

 Stellaris performance annoys me, I've said this, I've got responses like 'well why don't you fix it?' or 'are you a programmer?', so I thought, you know what?
-I am, and I could atleast give it a go in theory test.
+I am, and I could atleast give it a go in a test of theory.

 A rough barebones simulation of calculating pops production in Stellaris using gpu compute.